 Survivor Series III took place LIVE inside of the sold-out Rosemont Horizon in Rosemont, Illinois.

-In 2020, we now know that Survivor Series went on to become the second longest running WWE Pay-Per-View event in the company’s history, just behind WWE’s yearly extravaganza WrestleMania.
-Survivor Series 1989 had a number of minor changes in comparison to the first two shows of its kind.
+In 2020, we now know that Survivor Series went on to become the second longest-running WWE Pay-Per-View event in the company’s history, just behind WWE’s yearly extravaganza WrestleMania.
+Survivor Series 1989 had several minor changes in comparison to the first two shows of its kind.
 The most notable change was the fact that the main Survivor Series tag-team matches consisted of two teams of four rather than two teams of five.
-The change itself wasn’t that big of deal, but it was kind of easier to keep track of what was going on, to be honest.
+The change itself wasn’t that big of a deal, but it was kind of easier to keep track of what was going on, to be honest.

 ‘The Dream Team’ vs ‘The Enforcers’

 The first match of the night was the traditional Survivor Series elimination match in which ‘The Dream Team’ and ‘The Enforcers’ were more than ready to kick things off.

 Dusty Rhodes led his team as they battled for supremacy against ‘The Enforcers’, who were led by the legendary Big Boss Man.
 ‘The Dream Team’ was comprised of Dusty Rhodes, Brutus Beefcake, The Red Rooster, and Tito Santana.
 In the other corner, ‘The Enforcers’ were the team of Big Boss Man, Bad News Brown, Rick Martel, and The Honky Tonk Man.